rodcerqcsar/rothko_painting/README.md

 ## 🚀 Tecnologias

+Project developed with the technologies below:
-Esse projeto foi desenvolvido com as seguintes tecnologias:
+(Esse projeto foi desenvolvido com as seguintes tecnologias:)

 - HTML
 - CSS

 ## 💻 Projeto

-Survey form to collect data from your users.
+CSS and the Box Model to create your own Rothko-style rectangular art pieces..

 ---